Strategy Alignment

 That is harder than it sounds, and it is the part no template handles.
 Only about 5% of people in an organization understand the strategy well enough to act on it.
 The leadership team sits closer to the top than that, and even there the picture splits.
 The head of sales reads a flat quarter as a pipeline problem.
 The head of product reads the same quarter as a positioning problem.
 Both are looking at the identical slide.
 The QBR is where those readings either get reconciled into one, or get filed away to compete for another ninety days.

 Most QBRs do the filing.
 The good ones do the reconciling.
 The difference is not the template's sections.
 It is whether the template makes the team argue the interpretation out loud before it commits to the plan.
+That is the difference between agreement and alignment: agreement is what the room gives you while the slide is still up, and alignment is what survives the first budget fight after it.

 Why the Standard QBR Template Fails